papakigr/GoldResellers-WhmcsGatewayModule/english/README.rst

 ==================

 Gateway Module for payments via Eurobank
+Version: 2.0
+Compatible with WHMCS v6.0 and newer.

 1) You have to have accounts in Eurobank.
 Eurobank requests 5 urls.
 The 5 urls are the following